mandolyte/discord-notebooklm/README.md

 For regular channels it isn't required to fetch each message individually.
 The `use-cases` folder is a regular channel.
 The channel id is required and all the messages will be exported in one command.
 See script for details.

-## Appendix A - List of channel and IDs
+## Appendix A - List of Server Channels and IDs

 Below shows the command and the output.